 The reality is that 99% of the people you'll be making offers to are not real estate professionals.
 They aren't trained to scrutinize a contract and understand the ins and outs of the “legalese” in painstaking detail.
-The average boilerplate contract can be very confusing and complicated (which is kind of ironic – considering that these contracts usually trigger some pretty major decisions).
-If you’ve ever wondered why some lawyers are able to charge $400+ an hour to interpret these documents for the average person… this is why.
+The average boilerplate contract can be confusing and complicated.
+Have you ever wondered why some lawyers can charge $500+ an hour to interpret these documents for the average person?

 It all starts with making a good first impression.

-A cover letter (Page 1 of 3) is a vital component of your “offer package” because it explains all of the pertinent details of your proposal in terms that anybody with an 8th grade education should be able to understand.
+A cover letter (Page 1 of 3) is vital to your “offer package.”
+It explains the pertinent details of your proposal in language that anybody with an 8th-grade education could understand.

-A good cover letter should give a high-level overview of why the offer is being sent, what costs are involved, and why the recipient should seriously consider accepting the offer.
-This is nice way of holding their hand and gently nudging them in the direction of saying “Yes” to your proposal.
+A good cover letter should explain why the offer is being sent, what costs are involved, and why the recipient should seriously consider accepting the offer.
+This is a nice way of holding their hand and gently nudging them toward saying “Yes” to your proposal.

-(Note: This example below doesn't contain the exact verbiage of my Cover Letter, but if you want more information on the specific words that I use, you can get my word-for-word template at the bottom of this blog post)
+(Note: This example below doesn't contain the exact verbiage of my cover letter, but if you want more information on the specific words I use, you can get my word-for-word template at the bottom of this blog post.)

-A simple, one-page cover letter is crucial to explaining all the basic details of your offer.
-It will help the average person see past any confusion they might have – regardless of what your purchase contract looks like.
+A simple, one-page cover letter is crucial to explaining your offer's basic details.
+It will help the average person see past any confusion they might have, regardless of what your purchase contract looks like.

-In my days as a banker, I’ve seen Purchase Contracts in excess of 50 pages (I’m not kidding).
-Depending on the complexity of the deal, which attorneys are involved and several other factors – a purchase agreement can be a ridiculously complicated document.
-This may make sense for a multi-million dollar commercial real estate transaction… but the truth is, that's almost never what I'm dealing with.
+Depending on the complexity of the deal, which attorneys are involved, and several other factors, a purchase agreement can be a ridiculously complicated document.
+This may make sense for a multi-million dollar commercial real estate transaction, but the truth is, that's rarely what I'm dealing with.

-In most cases, I'm going after some pretty modest deals and my offers are going to include terms that are very simple:
+In most cases, I'm going after some pretty modest deals.
+My offers will include straightforward terms:

 - There is no financing involved.